feedloop/qore-sdk/doc/source/index.html.md

 If you prefer to setup qore manually, please follow this guide all the way through.

-Create a new qore project from your qore dashboard.
+1. Create a new qore project from your [qore dashboard](https://dashboard.qorebase.io).

 <p>
 <iframe src="https://drive.google.com/file/d/1PJLqDiwEXjo0tmVuHKqAyk1rxHZudeo6/preview" width="100%" height="320"></iframe>
 </p>

-Create a new directory for your project.
+2. Create a new directory for your project.

 ```shell
 mkdir my-new-project
 cd ./my-new-project
 ```

-Set your newly-created project as the current project.
+3. Set your newly-created project as the current project.

 ```shell
 qore set-project
 ```

-On your root project directory, run the [codegen](#codegen) command to generate required config files.
+4. On your root project directory, run the [codegen](#codegen) command to generate required config files.

 ```shell
 qore codegen
 ```

-Watch this video to see how it is done.
+Watch this video to see how step 3-4 is done.

 <p>
 <script id="asciicast-383016" src="https://asciinema.org/a/383016.js" async></script>
 </p>

-Initialize `package.json` file on your root project directory by triggering `npm init -y`, followed by installing required dependencies.
+5. Initialize `package.json` file on your root project directory by triggering `npm init -y`, followed by installing required dependencies.

 ```shell
 npm install --save @feedloop/qore-client